MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

 - `poolId_ (uint 256)`: pool identifier, enter `0` for capital contributors pool or `1` for code contributors pool;
 - `user_ (address)`: paste wallet address you want to know Power Factor for.

-Click “**Query**” and wait until value calculated.
+Click “**Query**” and wait until the value calculated.

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Rewards%20Staking%20Guides/Testnet/user%20multiplier.png" width=70% height=70%>

 On the picture you can see value `uint256 :  51255802852192050990000000`
-To convert it to more human friendly value click on it to open converter and divide MEther value by ten.
+To convert it to more human friendly value click on it to open the converter and divide MEther value by ten.
-`51.3 / 10 = 5,13` Power Factor multiplier for the given address in the capital providers pool.
+51.3 / 10 = `5,13` Power Factor multiplier for the given address in the capital providers pool.

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Rewards%20Staking%20Guides/Testnet/convert%20multiplier.png" width=60% height=60%>